annapecini/quadrillion/README.md

   <p class="lead">
      <i>The Group’s</i> digitalized Quadrillion, called Gazillion, is a roguelike version that enhances the dynamics of the original game by adding new immersive features, while preserving the core mechanics of the board game.
 The features include:
-•	time constraints for different levels
-•	shop entity where different themes and power ups can be purchased, etc.
    <ul>
         <li>
           multiple modes with different goals and interactive maps